escrimaglia/async_netmiko/Readme.md

 > callbacks_enabled = timer
 > ```

-When running my playbook, it takes approximately 10 seconds for Ansible to execute the other tasks.
+When running this playbook, it takes approximately 10 seconds for Ansible to execute the other tasks.

 ### Results